benni1516/benni1516/README.md

-- 👋 Hi, I’m @benni1516, I'm new
+- Hi, I’m benni, I'm new
-- 👀 I’m interested in PHP
-- 📫 How to reach me ledl.benni@gmail.com
+- How to reach me ledl.benni@gmail.com